About the Speech-Language Pathology Profession

 Projected Workforce Growth

-According to the U.S. Bureau of Labor Statistics (BLS), the national employment rate of SLPs is expected to grow much faster than average through the year 2026.
-An additional 25,400 SLPs will be needed to fill the demand between 2016 and 2026—an 18% increase in job openings.
-The BLS has identified speech-language pathology as No. 11 among the top 20 professions estimated to add more jobs from 2016 to 2026 compared to other occupations with similar educational requirements.
+According to the U.S. Bureau of Labor Statistics (BLS), the national employment rate of SLPs is expected to grow much faster than average through the year 2032.
+An additional 33,100 SLPs will be needed to fill the demand between 2022 and 2032—an 19.3% increase in job openings.

 At the national level, the credential is Certification of Clinical Competence (CCCs).
 Visit the American Speech-Language-Hearing Association’s (ASHA) website to learn about the requirements to achieve your CCCs.